PRBonn/vpr_relocalization/readme.md

 ### Build
-The code is tested on Ubuntu 16.04.
+The code is tested on Ubuntu 16.04 and 18.04.
 To build the project, run the following commands from the main directory:

 * `mkdir build`